guidias1212/road_to_fullstack/01_INTRODUCTION/02_Basic Terminal Usage/01_LINUX/README.md

 Some basic, but usefull terminal commands used on LINUX.

-The below commands can be tested in this online Linux prompt:
+Some of the below commands can be tested in this online Linux prompt:

 https://bellard.org/jslinux/